-Legal Name Overview of structure, operations, and supply chain The following entity is the higher entity (as d efined by section 14(2)(d)(ii) of the MSA) giving the Joint Statement.
-Commonwealth Bank of Australia 35 (ACN 123 123 124) The Commonwealth Bank of Australia is a leading provider of integrated financial services.
+The following entity is the higher entity (as defined by section 14(2)(d)(ii) of the MSA) giving the Joint Statement.

+Commonwealth Bank of Australia35 (ACN 123 123 124)

+The Commonwealth Bank of Australia is a leading provider of integrated financial services.
 The bank's products and services are provided through its divisions, being Retail Banking Services, Business Banking, and Institutional Banking and Markets.

-The following entities are Reporting Entities (as defined by section 14 of the MSA) covered by this Joint Statement.
-36 BWA Group Services Pty Ltd (ACN 111 209 440) The company operates as a shared services function for CBA.
+BWA Group Services Pty Ltd (ACN 111 209 440) The company operates as a shared services function for CBA.
 The principal activity of the company is to provide labour services to the Bankwest division of CBA.
 The financial results for the Bankwest brand's retail banking and business banking activities are reported through the CBA financial report.
 The company follows CBA policies relating to its employees and its supply chain activities are managed centrally by CBA.
 Commonwealth Securities Limited (ACN 067 254 399) The company comprises the CBA Group's online trading platforms, cash and investment lending proposition for retail investors.
 CBA's reporting of its financial results for its Business Banking division includes the financial results of business banking activities conducted under the CommSec brand.
 The company does not have any employees and its supply chain activities are managed centrally by CBA.
 CBA Covered Bond Trust (ACN 954 593 219) The Trust's principal activities during the financial year were the holding of loan receivables from CBA and the provision of guarantees and security over the issue of any covered bonds by the bank.
 The Trust does not have any employees and it does not have any supply chain activity of its own.
 Medallion Trust Series 2008-1R (ABN 47 624 727 267) The Medallion Trust Program was established by CBA in October 1997 to enable the securitisation of our own assets.
 Securitisation is used by the bank for funding, capital and credit portfolio management.
-The entity does not have any have any employees and it does not have any supply chain activity of its own.
-The following are owned or controlled by CB/ different to CBA and are specifically reference A, operate in overseas locations and are not Reporting Entities.
+The entity does not have any employees and it does not have any supply chain activity of its own.
+The following are owned or controlled by CBA different to CBA and are specifically reference A, operate in overseas locations and are not Reporting Entities.
 They have processes which are in some respects ed in the Statement where relevant.
 ASB Bank Limited (and other ASB entities) (ASB) (398 445) ASB provides a range of banking and investment products and services to its personal, business and rural customers in New Zealand.